 Lauren M Zajac, MD, MPH

-Dr. Lauren Zajac is an Assistant Professor in the Department of Environmental Medicine and Public Health and the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai.
-She is a pediatrician who received fellowship training in pediatric environmental health.
-Dr. Zajac serves as a pediatrician at the Region 2 Pediatric Environmental Health Specialty Unit (serving NJ, NY, PR and USVI).
-She is also faculty at the Graduate School in Public Health, teaching two MPH courses and serving as a track advisor for the Environmental Health Sciences Track.
+Dr. Lauren Zajac is an Associate Professor in the Department of Environmental Medicine and Public Health and the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai.
+She is a board-certified pediatrician with fellowship training in pediatric environmental health.
+Dr. Zajac serves as the clinical director for both the Region 2 Pediatric Environmental Health Specialty Unit (serving NJ, NY, PR and USVI) and the New York State Children's Environmental Health Center network.
 Dr. Zajac is the director of the Children's Environmental Health elective program at Mount Sinai.
-She was recently appointed as the Clinical Director of the New York State Children's Environmental Health Centers network.
+As faculty at the Graduate School in Public Health, she teaches MPH courses and serves as track advisor for the Environmental Health Track.
+Dr. Zajac is also an elected member of the American Academy of Pediatrics (AAP) executive committee for the Council on Environmental Health and Climate Change.

 MPH, University of Michigan School of Public Health